Magnises

-Magnises was a card-based membership club co-founded by convicted fraudster Billy McFarland in August 2013.
-Similar to another scam by McFarland, Ja Rule was the spokesman.
-The club card was not itself a real credit card; members could use it to make purchases only by first linking it to one of their pre-existing credit card accounts.
+Magnises was an American card-based membership club co-founded by Billy McFarland and Ja Rule in August 2013.
+The club card was not a bank issued credit card; members could use it only by first linking to a pre-existing bank-issued credit card.

 History

 Card benefits

 The company's namesake card, which was targeted to millennials, was widely compared to American Express's "Black Card" (officially known as the Centurion Card).
 Similarities between the two cards include that they were both black, made of metal, and promised exclusive perks to members.
 Despite appearances, however, Magnises's card was not a real charge card; instead, each card copied the magstripe information from a customer's existing Wells Fargo or Bank of America card, for which it could then be used as a substitute.
 By December 2013, the company had about 500 members.
 Benefits offered to members included VIP access to clubs, hotel discounts, and various exclusive events.